 Tis the season y’all.
-The Christmas events in Raleigh for 2022 are back in full swing.
+The Christmas events in Raleigh for 2023 are back in full swing this holiday season.

 However, the festive season is not just about Christmas, there are other fun holiday events like Jewish Hannukah, African American Kwanzaa, the Chinese Lantern Festival, American Indian celebrations, Thanksgiving, and of course, New Years’ Eve!

 It’s the most magical time of the year that brings family and friends together and helps us celebrate our unique differences.

 This is not just a post that’s focused on the biggest Holiday events in Raleigh, but also other fun things you can do like attend an ugly sweater party, indulge in seasonal treats, and have your photo with Santa.